corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 prepared on startup via the built-in migrations.
 To enable the running of database migrations on startup set the `runMigration` parameter within the `database` configuration to true.

-If the Network Map Service is being run using the same DB instance as the Identity Manager Service then the Network Map schema name must be specified via the `schema` parameter within the `database` configuration block:
+If the Network Map Service is being run using the same database instance as the Identity Manager Service then the Network Map schema name must be specified via the `schema` parameter within the `database` configuration block:

 ```guess